shimataro/cazary/FOR_DEVELOPERS.md

 Language files are in `src/i18n` directory.
 If you translate cazary, put it in this directory as `[language].yaml`.

-Format is very simple, so you can create easily with no explanation.
+Format is very simple, so you will be able to create easily with no explanation.

 ### 2. Build with gulp